Un-carrier: T-Mobile Trial

-Music Freedom (Un-carrier 6.0)
+Music Freedom

-On June 18, 2014, T-Mobile also announced Un-carrier 6.0, known as Music Freedom.
-Data used on certain streaming music services would no longer count to users' data limits.
-At the time of the announcement, these services included: Pandora, Spotify, Rhapsody, Google Play Music, iTunes Radio, Slacker, Milk Music, Beatport, and iHeartRadio.
+In conjunction with the T-Mobile Trial announcement, the provider also announced its Un-carrier 6.0 incentive, Music Freedom.
+With a Simple Choice plan, data used on certain streaming music services would no longer count to users' data limits.
+At the time of the announcement, these services included Pandora, Spotify, Rhapsody, Google Play Music, iTunes Radio, Slacker, Milk Music, Beatport, and iHeartRadio.
 In addition, users are also able to vote for more music services to be selected for inclusion into this program.
 T-Mobile has partnered with Rhapsody to offer "UnRadio", a streaming radio service with unlimited skips, no ads, and offline playback.
 The service will be free to unlimited T-Mobile customers, and will be available to all others for a nominal fee, which varies between T-Mobile and non-T-Mobile customers.
 On November 24, 2014, this was expanded to add an additional 14 music services.

-Wi-Fi Unleashed (Un-carrier 7.0)
+Music Freedom was exclusive to Simple Choice, and it was not available on newer plans.
+The incentive was later replaced with various music-based offers for T-Mobile, Metro and legacy Sprint customers.

+In-Flight Connection

 On September 10, 2014, T-Mobile debuted Un-carrier 7.0 as Wi-Fi Unleashed.
 The company announced an agreement with Gogo Inflight Internet to provide free text messages and visual voicemail to T-Mobile customers on Gogo-equipped U.S. flights.
 Second, all customers were made eligible to upgrade to a device that supports Wi-Fi Calling.
 Third, the T-Mobile Personal CellSpot home router allows users to make calls from their home using their broadband connection.

-Data Stash (Un-carrier 8.0)
+This service was later replaced with T-Mobile In-Flight Connection, available on selected plans.
+In-Flight Connection includes unlimited messaging and visual voicemail, with some flights also offering unlimited video streaming on supported services.

+Rollover data

-On December 16, 2014, T-Mobile announced Un-carrier 8.0 as "Data Stash".
-This lets users carry over unused high-speed data usage for up to one year.
-The feature applies to customers of eligible post-paid plans who purchase qualifying amounts of additional high-speed data.
-On March 16, 2015, T-Mobile announced that Data Stash would be extended to Simple Choice prepaid customers.
+On December 16, 2014, T-Mobile announced Un-carrier 8.0 as Data Stash.
+This allowed Simple Choice users on specific points to carry over unused high-speed data usage for up to one year.
+On March 16, 2015, T-Mobile announced that Data Stash was extended to Simple Choice prepaid customers.
+This incentive was later discontinued.